thycotic/privman-docs/how-to/maintenance/remove-programs-utility.md

    ![Configure the policy](images/remove-pro/config-1.png)

-   The policy is enabled by default.
    If you need to customize the default policy, Thycotic recommends to create a copy.
 1. Click __Create a Copy__ and name your policy.

    ![Name the copy of the policy](images/remove-pro/config-2.png)